 Pros of Living in Vietnam:

 Stable Political System – The absence of coup d’etat in Vietnam, which can be a common occurrence in its neighbouring countries, is an upside to living here.
-Protests are few and it is generally safe for foreigners.
+Protests are few and it is generally safe in Vietnam for foreigners.